bookofproofs/bookofproofs.github.io/_sources/history/17th-century/borelli.md

 * This was an attempt by Borelli to present the material in Euclid's Elements in a clearer manner.
 * Another project came Borelli's way soon after he arrived in Pisa.
 * Borelli could not read Arabic, but his work with the Maurolico restoration allowed him, from the figures in the text, to realise that the manuscript contained an Arabic translation of books 5, 6 and 7 of the Apollonius's Conics which up to that time had been lost.
-* In the summer of 1658 the Medici brothers Ferdinando and Leopold encouraged Borelli to go to Rome to discuss the manuscript with the linguist Abraham Ecchellensis (1605-1664).
 * Abraham Ecchellensis assisted with the Latin and J A Borelli dealt with the geometry) (Florence, 1661).
 * A comet appeared towards the end of 1664 and Borelli made continuous observations of it.
 * Motivated by his interest in the comet, Borelli established an observatory in the fortress of San Miniato in the summer of 1665.